hihey54/acsac22_spacephish/README.md

 * _data_, which is a folder containing the “original” webpages provided by MLSEC; as well as a subfolder “wsp” in which the adversarial variants of such originals will be saved (we already included all the variants generated via our WA attacks)
 * _mlsec\_artifact\_manipulate.ipynb_, which is a notebook containing _all_ the simple manipulations described in our supplementary material, as well as the queries to the MLSEC API
 * _mlsec\_artifact\_checker.ipynb_, which is a notebook that provides a "bulk" checking of all the webpages (original and adversarial ones) created via the previous notebook (UPDATE: Unfortunately, the MLSEC API is no longer supported by its developers after December'22, so this notebook will not work properly)

+### DTRAP\_extension
+This folder includes 3 files, which refer to new experiments conducted in multi-spaces we mentioned in our DTRAP paper:
+* _perturbations.py_: this python script generate all new perturbations we mentioned in our DTRAP paper, either for URL or for HTML.
+* _singlespace_perturbations.ipynb_: which is a notebook showing how we generate phishing samples on single evasion-space.
+* _multispace_perturbations.ipynb_: demostrate samples generation on multiple evasion-spaces, which consider attacks entailing two perturbations both in the same space and the different spaces.

 ## INSTRUCTIONS